-This “ladder” of programs will serve students from populations historically underrepresented in STEM fields and will open doors to educational and career opportunities for students in high school and beyond.
-Every year, 500 + students will be part of their own learning community on weekends, in the summer and during winter and spring breaks.
+This “ladder” of programs serves students from populations historically underrepresented in STEM fields and will open doors to educational and career opportunities for students in high school and beyond.
+Every year, 500 + students become part of a learning community on weekends, in the summer and during winter and spring breaks.

-The Schools Fund and BUSD will match Wareham’s funding and will partner to manage the STEM programming.
+The Schools Fund and BUSD annually match Wareham’s funding and partner to manage the STEM programming.

 We are actively seeking additional private donations to help meet this match.
 Please donate using the button below or contact Erin Rhoades at email@example.com.

 Martin Fierro Noriega is one of the first Berkeley High graduates whose experience has been shaped by the Schools Fund’s STEM programming.